Expected Exit Time for Time-Periodic Stochastic Differential Equations and Applications to Stochastic Resonance: Expected Exit Time and Duration

-It is important to note that for non-autonomous SDEs, $\bar{\tau}(s,x)$ does not satisfies ($\ref{eq:ExpectedHittingPDEAuton}$) even if $L$ is replaced by $L(s)$.
-The novel contribution of this paper is the derivation of the second-order parabolic PDE in which $\bar{\tau}$ satisfies for $T$-periodic SDEs.
+The novel contribution of this paper is the rigorous derivation of the second-order parabolic PDE (\ref{eq:ExpectedDurationPDE_Periodic}) in which $\bar{\tau}$ satisfies for $T$-periodic SDEs.
+This is complete with boundary conditions in space and periodicity in the time domain to show the PDE is well-posed.
+Furthermore, using the framework we build in this paper, we provide numerical methods for solving the periodic solution of the parabolic PDE.